rbandla0/recipes-predictions/README.md

 # Baseline Model

 My baseline model is a linear regression model with 3 features: carbohydrates, total fat, and number of steps.
 All three of these features are quantitative because I don't think any non-quantitative features would be suitable to predict the number of calories.
 I left the carbohydrates and total fat columns untouched, but the number of steps columns I used a Binarizer to turn the column into values of 1 or 0 if the column value is greater than 9.
 I chose 9 becuase when I was doing my exploratory data analysis, I graphed the distribution of the number of steps and 9 was the median.
 I believe my model is good because I calulated the RMSE of the training and testing data and the results were:\
+\
+***Training Data RMSE***: 102.63272690417527\
+***Testing Data RMSE***: 115.41697770169566\
+\
+Based on these results, the RMSE aren't too far apart from each other, meaning the model wasn't overfitting or underfitting, but generalized just fine.
+This is why I believe this baseline model is good.

+---

+# Final Model